shresta4/CS126Fall2019/DEVELOPMENT.md

 - Move title to the top of the screen
 - Add buttons for load json, save, restart, exit
 - Read game from json
+- Account for when there's no winner but the board is full